jan-warchol/git-tools/README.md

 export PS1="${blue}\u ${cyan}\w${reset}\$(__git_ps1) \$(__git_submodules_ps1)\n\\$ "
 ```

-If you already use magicmonty/bash-git-prompt, add this to your `.bashrc`:
+**If you use magicmonty/bash-git-prompt:** add this to your `.bashrc` to append
+submodule status to the prompt before line break:

 ```bash
 GIT_PROMPT_ORIGINAL_END="\n\[\033[0;37m\]\$(date +%H:%M)\[\033[0;0m\] $ "